-5. You now have a correctly configured Apache httpd Server with mod_jk load balancer, which balances calls to the servlet containers in the cluster, and ensures clients will always use the same servlet container (sticky sessions).
+5. You now have a correctly configured Apache HTTP Server with mod_jk load balancer, which balances calls to the servlet containers in the cluster, and ensures clients will always use the same servlet container (sticky sessions).

-For supplementary information about using mod_jk with JBoss, refer to the JBoss wiki page at http://www.jboss.org/community/wiki/UsingModjk12WithJBoss.
+For supplementary information about using mod_jk with JBoss, refer to the JBoss wiki page at https://community.jboss.org/wiki/UsingModjk12WithJBoss.